lucasfernandoprojects/esp32-bitcoin-price-monitoring/README.md

 # Bitcoin Price Monitoring Using ESP32

 Track Bitcoin prices automatically with an ESP32 and an OLED display.
+You can use MicroPython or Arduino to code this project.

 *I've recently posted a tutorial about this project on YouTube.
 You can watch it [here](https://www.youtube.com/@lucasfernandochannel).*